On automatic continuity of operators from ordered to topological vector spaces: On continuity of the Levi and the Lebesgue operators

-Another case of automatic boundedness of operators concerns the order continuity.
-Namely, as every order continuous operator from an Archimedean OVS with generating cone to an OVS is order bounded \cite[Corollary 2.2]{EEG1-2025}, we have:
+Another case of automatic continuity of operators concerns their order continuity.
+Namely, as every order continuous operator from an Archimedean OVS with generating cone to an OVS is order bounded \cite[Corollary 2.2]{EEG1-2025}, we have: ${\cal L}_{oc}(X,Y)\subseteq{\cal L}_{b}(X,Y)$, whenever $X$ and $Y$ are OBSs with generating cones such that $X_+$ is closed and $Y_+$ is normal.
+Condition $X_+-X_+=X$ is essential here since each $T:X\to X$ is order bounded and order continuous whenever $X_+=\{0\}$.